samhermes/samhermes.github.io/_posts/2018-12-13-notes-from-wordcamp-us.markdown

 In general, as more of the content in our sites becomes dependent on an array of plugins, how can we be sure that it all meshes well?
 Likely less of an issue than I think it is, but it will be interesting to see how it plays out in real life.

-## Investigating Regressions Quickly using Git Bisect
+<h2 class="margin-bottom-zero">Investigating Regressions Quickly using Git Bisect</h2>

 *John Blackbourn*